czan/wingman/README.md

 Similarly to try/catch, multiple handlers can be defined for different exception types, and the first matching handler will be run to handle the exception.

-Handlers can have only one of four outcomes:
+Handlers can have only one of five outcomes:

 1. invoke `invoke-restart`, which will restart execution from the specified restart